 Slovakia

-The first episode of ‘Dracula’, titled “The Rules of the Beast” is set the famous Castle Dracula, the fictitious Transylvanian residence of Count Dracula.
+The first episode of ‘Dracula’, titled “The Rules of the Beast,” is set in the famous Castle Dracula, the fictitious Transylvanian residence of Count Dracula.
 Though Transylvania is in central Romania, the shooting of the first episode actually took place in Slovakia, which served as a double to the historic region known for its gothic architecture.

 The exterior shots of Castle Dracula actually make use of Orava Castle, which is situated around Orava river in the village of Oravsky Podzamok, Slovakia.
 Interestingly, this is the same castle that was extensively filmed in the 1922 horror classic ‘Nosferatu’ – the first vampire film ever made.